 There is a vast amount of coronavirus information for businesses.
 Below we have compiled some particularly useful links, including sets of FAQs, with some interesting 'Other support' at the end.

 Coronavirus Job Retention Scheme - HMRC reimbursement of up to 80% of furloughed workers' wage costs.
-See these FAQs, plus some clarification published on 6 April.
+The scheme was originally intended to run for three months but subsequent extensions mean it will now run for 12 months until the end of March 2021.
+See these FAQs.
 Here is the Acas free-to-download furlough letter template.

-Coronavirus Business Interruption Loan Scheme (CBILS) - provides the lender with an 80% government-backed guarantee on a range of financial products that are interest-free for the first 12 months, delivered through around 50 banks and other lenders.
+Coronavirus Business Interruption Loan Scheme (CBILS) - provides the lender with an 80% government-backed guarantee on a range of financial products that are interest-free for the first 12 months, delivered through over 100 banks and other lenders.
 See these FAQs.
 There are separate finance arrangements for larger firms.
 Also, Prince's Trust has a relief fund for 18-30-year-olds.running a business.

 Bounce Back Loan Scheme - Businesses will be able to borrow between £2,000 and £50,000.
 The loans will be interest free for 12 months and no repayments will be due in the first 12 months.
-The Bounce Back Loan scheme opens on 4 May 2020 and businesses will be able to apply online by completing a short form.
+The Bounce Back Loan scheme opened on 4 May 2020.
+You can apply online by completing a short form.

 HMRC Time To Pay for taxes generally.
 The HMRC helpline is 0800 0159 559.